Don’t believe the hype.

 Why Does Everyone Claim White Tea Has Less Caffeine?

 I’m not completely sure how this myth started, but I’m guessing it has something to do with the flavor.
-White tea is the mildest of all teas, which might suggest that it is also mild when it comes to caffeine content.
+White tea is the mildest of all the teas made from true tea plants (i.e camellia sinensis), which might suggest that it is also mild when it comes to caffeine levels.

 Back when white tea first started making inroads in the west, I could see that someone assumed it had less caffeine based on the flavor and wrote an article making that claim.